This no-knead cottage cheese dill bread is amazing! If you make bread, you’ve gotta try this.

 Dough rising to double the size.

-A dusting of flour for that old world look and slits across the top to keep the bread from bursting out the side.
-Remember to poke in any cottage cheese curds that might be poking out.
+All these two loaves need is a dusting of flour for that old world look and slits across the top to keep the bread from bursting out the side.
+Oh yeah, don’t forget to poke in any cottage cheese curds that might be poking out.

 Fresh, out of the oven ready for butter!